nishand17/r-fifa-ratings/README.md

 - If souurce() does not work, then run each script line by line

 # Frameworks used:
-- [ggplot2] (http://ggplot2.org/) for the more complex graphs
+- [ggplot2] (http://ggplot2.org/) for the complex graphs
-- [fifaguide's] (http://tools.fifaguide.com/develop.php) Developer API for retrieving ratings
+- [fifaguide's Developer API] (http://tools.fifaguide.com/develop.php)  for retrieving ratings
 - [Google's Java JSON library] (https://github.com/google/gson) for parsing the JSON data

 # Graphs Screenshots: